Joroee/Lol/README.md

 Clarify stuff all you want to your silly Github account that has 600 people to look and read your stupid letter so that i get the bad image and your Pony town circle, But the fact will remain that you cheated one me and i hope all of them get to see my response.

+I've kept quiet after everything and i didnt even said shit about you mentioning him or anythih about you in my social medias, but Now reading that especially for me boasting my boyfriend, Said by me, R, K and my other friends to this matter, just Fuck off honestly and mined your own fucking business.

 Bye.
 I hope I don’t ever hear from you again and forget about me.
 As you do the same.

-I've kept quiet and after everything i didnt even said shit about you, but Now reading that especially for me boasting my boyfriend, Said by me, R, K and my other friends to this matter, just Fuck off honestly and mined your own business as i mind my own.